 The log book for the first build has begun.

-We are looking for kids interested both in aviation and in working with their hands.
-Space constraints will limit the number of kids who will be taken into the project, and candidates' enthusiasm and dedication will be among the considerations.
+We are looking for teens interested both in aviation and in working with their hands.
+Space constraints will limit the number who will be taken into the project, and candidates' enthusiasm and dedication will be among the considerations.

-Tentatively, the build sessions will be several hours each on two Saturdays per month.
+Tentatively, the build sessions will be several hours each on Saturdays.
 Builders will need to get themselves to the chapter's hangar at Peoria's Mt.
 Hawley airport, on the north side of the city.

-In this project, kids will have a chance to work closely with and learn from adults—and vice versa.
+In this project, the teens will have a chance to work closely with and learn from adults—and vice versa.
 Numerous skills will be involved including:

 The team of mentors has selected the Zenith Cruzer kit as the first project.
 This design has been in production for many years and is from a well established company in Missouri.
 The factory's web site includes a sample video on building this airplane, and several more come with the kit.

 While this project is focused on construction, we will be able to answer questions about learning to fly, aerodynamics, materials, engineering, and manufacturing.